gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 The current profile adds write access to the App's private `/data` volume for the bridge child process.
 This is required by the first-start API-key transaction;
-all other App setup and Supervisor option handling remains in the launcher profile.
+  the watchdog helper also stores its state there and calls Supervisor using the existing network permission.
 CI parses this exact profile.
 A repeat HAOS install should confirm the updated profile before the first public release.

 Physical `aarch64` hardware remains untested.
 CI builds that architecture, but